gaultier/blog/wait_process_timeout.md

 And the kernel developers have worked hard to introduce a better concept: process descriptors, which are (almost) bog-standard file descriptors, like files or sockets.
 After all, that's what sparked our whole investigation: we wanted to use `poll` and it did not work on a pid.
 Pids and signals do not compose well, but file descriptors do.
 Also, just like file descriptors, process descriptors are per-process.
 If I open a file with `open()` and get the file descriptor `3`, it is scoped to my process.
 Another process can `close(3)` and it will refer to their own file descriptotr, and not affect my file descriptor.
 That's great, we get isolation, so bugs in our code do not affect other processes.

-So, Linux and FreeBSD have introduced the same concepts but with slightly different APIs (unfortunately):
+So, Linux and FreeBSD have introduced the same concepts but with slightly different APIs (unfortunately), and I have no idea about other OSes:

 - A child process can be created with `clone3(..., CLONE_PIDFD)` or `pdfork()` which returns a process descriptor which is almost like a normal file descriptor.
 On Linux, a process descriptor can also be obtained from a pid with `pidfd_open(pid)` e.g. if a normal `fork` was done.
 - We wait on the process descriptor with `poll(..., timeout)` (or `select`, or `epoll`, etc)